 In September of 2003, Byron was selected to work on a violent crime task force with ATF.
 While assigned to the task force, he was the lead undercover officer on numerous long-term narcotic & firearm investigations, one of which lasted nearly a year in duration.
 During that investigation, Byron rented an undercover apartment where he was taught by drug dealers how to cook, cut, and package crack cocaine.
 He was also trained in both "trap" and "stash" houses on the inside structure of how crack cocaine dealers truly operate.
 In addition to making undercover narcotic purchases, Byron purchased firearms that included: common street weapons, machine guns, and a grenade launcher.
 Byron also worked undercover on two DEA wiretap investigations during his tenure on the ATF task force.

-In December of 2010, Byron was selected to join a Federal Task Force specifically designed to target Mexican Drug Trafficking organizations impacting the Southwest Border.
-Over the past two years, this elite unit has seized over 100 kilograms of cocaine, 50 kilograms of methamphetamine ICE.
-They have also seized over two million dollars of U.S. currency & Assets.
-Most importantly, dozens of suspects directly linked to Mexican Drug Trafficking Organizations have been arrested, indicted, and convicted in the Dallas – Fort Worth area.
-Based on debriefings of cooperating defendants, multiple wire intercepts, and undercover operations, Byron has learned the inner-workings and the structure of Mexican Cartels.
+In December of 2010, Byron was selected to join a newly created Mexican Drug Cartel Task Force led by the FBI to investigate Transnational Criminal Organizations impacting the Southwest Border.
+During his tenure on this elite task force, this elite unit has seized over 100 kilograms of cocaine, 200 kilograms of methamphetamine ICE.
+The unit also seized over two million dollars of U.S. currency & Assets.
+Most importantly, hundreds of suspects directly linked to Mexican Drug Trafficking Organizations have been arrested, indicted, and convicted in the Dallas – Fort Worth area.
+Based on debriefings of cooperating defendants, multiple wire intercepts, and long-term undercover operations, Byron has learned the inner-workings and the structure of Mexican Cartels.